asdasd-123/Python_Treeview_Builder/README.md

 Features:
 - Option to enable search boxes.
 - Easily toggle between column widths being supplied or calculated automatically based on heading title width
+- Method to refresh(replace) data in the treeview with a with a new set.
+This applies to the data only, not headings.
+Destroy and rebuild the tree if new headings are needed too.

 # How to use it: (Check example.py for full working example)
 - Create a frame you want it to be housed in.